-Learning Development offers a range of free resources and teaching services to all enrolled students seeking to improve their academic performance.
+Learning Development offers a range of free resources, classes and consultations to all enrolled students seeking to improve their academic performance.
 Explore the following links to our materials and program information.

 Explore the range of files on academic study matters, such as time management, note-taking, writing, avoiding plagiarism, preparing for exams etc. The documents are in Portable Document Format (PDF) format, for you to browse through, download onto your computer or print out from this site.
 For guidance on avoiding plagiarism, please click here.

 This is a website with a wealth of information and interactive activities to help you think about, practice and develop your academic study and writing skills, such as note-taking, critical thinking, essay and report writing, punctuation and grammar.

 THESIS WRiting seminar series and consultations for research students